Tagline: When Tony grows up, he’s going to be just like daddy!

 Most Absurd Moment

 Chosen as an alien breeding machine, the divine Analise is wrapped in a web of hibernation, her mutated body laying several alien eggs, which are then placed in a fridge full of gook by a midget circus master formerly of Tony’s toy collection.

 Most Gruesome Special Effect

 Impregnated by some kind of gross, sucking appendage, a neighbour lady falls unconscious.
 A little while later she collapses in the kitchen, and after a disgusting pile of viscera spills from between her legs, so does the presumed-missing Sam, his fully grown form tearing its way out in a manner both incredulous and disturbingly convincing.

-I get the feeling that Xtro is one of those movies you will either love or hate.
+I get the feeling Xtro is one of those movies you will either love or hate.
 Sure, it is badly acted with low-grade production values and shoddy editing, but that’s not the reason why I believe it will divide opinion.
 For those of you who actively watch this kind of fare, its deficiencies probably won’t offend you, nor will its relentlessly bleak aura.
-In fact, those people will probably find it relatively creative, and even quite charming in its bleak surrealism.
-Others might view the movie as a joyless experience absolutely bereft of pleasure, and in many ways they would be right to.
+In fact, those people will probably find it relatively creative, and even quite charming.
+Others may view the movie as a joyless experience absolutely bereft of pleasure, and in many ways they would be right to.